junxit/us-congress-bills-114/metadata.md

 - 2015-04-15 — Placed on the Union Calendar, Calendar No. 59.
 - 2015-04-15 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-80.
 - 2015-04-15 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-80.
+- 2015-04-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-04-28 — Considered as unfinished business. (consideration: CR H2490)
+- 2015-04-28 — Considered under suspension of the rules. (consideration: CR H2488-2489)
+- 2015-04-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1324.
+- 2015-04-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-04-28 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2015-04-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 30 (Roll no. 175). (text: CR H2488)
+- 2015-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 30 (Roll no. 175).(text: CR H2488)